Paschke duality and assembly maps: Davis--L uck functors and the argument of Kranz

-In order to formulate the properties of $K^{G}$ required for Kranz' argument we consider the functor and let $i_{H,!}^{G}$ denote the left Kan extension functor along $i_{H}^{G}$.
-We assume $K^{G}$ has the following properties: \begin{ass} \mbox{} \begin{enumerate} \item $K^{G}$ is exact. \item {$K^{G}$ preserves countable coproducts.} \item For every $A$ in $\KKGs$ and $H$ in $G\Orb$ we have an equivalence \item For any subgroup $H$ of $G$ we have a commutative square
+indexed by the subgroups $H$ of $G$.
+In order to formulate the properties of this family required for Kranz' argument we consider the functor and let $i_{H,!}^{G}$ denote the left Kan extension functor along $i_{H}^{G}$.
+We assume $(K^{H})_{H\subseteq G}$ has the following properties: \begin{ass} \mbox{} \begin{enumerate} \item $K^{G}$ preserves countable colimits. \item For every $A$ in $\KKGs$ and subgroup $H$ of $G$ we have an equivalence\footnote{The subscript $s$ at various functors indicates their restriction to the subcategory of separable algebras.} \item For any subgroup $H$ of $G$ we have a commutative square

 \end{enumerate} \end{ass}